Phobos718/Udacity-Catalog-App/README.md

 ## Project 04 - Item Catalog (Book Catalog)

-This project is a Flask CRUD application that manages a book catalog in form of a SQL database.
+This project is a basic Flask CRUD application, built for Udacity's FullStack Nanodegree, that manages a book catalog in form of a SQL database.
 The site implements 3rd party authentication.

 ## Prerequisites